 Hybrid courses combine online and on-campus instruction, and meet face to face a few times during the semester.
 Students must make sure they will be able to attend the required on-campus meetings which will be posted prior to the start of the class.
 For those students who need more flexibility in their schedules, but are hesitant to take a fully online course, a hybrid course may well be the best fit.

-NOTE: Most hybrid courses will meet on campus the first week of classes.Summer 2017 Hybrid On Campus Course Dates
+NOTE: Most hybrid courses will meet on campus the first week of classes.Fall 2017 Hybrid On Campus Course Dates

 Online classes begin on the first day of the semester.
 Be sure to log onto your course before the semester begins.